Finance sector embraces VR to make remote working more interesting

 For London-based Ed Greig, chief disruptor at Deloitte Digital, VR has sparked conversations with potential clients and colleagues in far-flung cities in office get-togethers.

-“The other day, I was finishing a VR meeting with somebody and as I was walking out of their office I bumped into a person who was coming in for another meeting and that interaction for a couple of minutes turned into a proper business conversation later,” Greig said.
+“The other day, I was finishing a VR meeting with somebody, and as I was walking out of their office, I bumped into a person who was coming in for another meeting.
+And that interaction for a couple of minutes turned into a proper business conversation later,” Greig said.

 VR can be useful not just for scheduled meetings but also for helping ease feelings of isolation and giving some workers the office buzz they crave and thrive in.

-Swiss bank UBS has experimented with issuing its London-based traders with Microsoft HoloLens smart glasses, which it says allows staff to recreate the trading floor experience at home.
+Swiss bank UBS has experimented with issuing its London-based traders Microsoft HoloLens smart glasses, which it says allows staff to recreate the trading floor experience at home.

 Zoom fatigue

-VR headsets allow users to see and interact with others in the same digital room, and movements, such as turning one’s head, correspond with how the person’s avatar moves in the space.
+VR headsets allow users to see and interact with others in the same digital room, and movements like turning their head correspond with how the person’s avatar moves in the space.

 Recreating the feeling of human interaction is what has provided impetus for the VR push.

-Executives say they are combating so-called Zoom fatigue – exhaustion brought on by a daily barrage of video conferences, meetings and messaging via tools such as Zoom or Microsoft Teams, which have replaced face-to-face interaction.
+Executives say they are combating so-called Zoom fatigue — exhaustion brought on by a daily barrage of video conferences, meetings, and messaging via tools such as Zoom or Microsoft Teams, which have replaced face-to-face interaction.

 The hope is that virtual reality spaces will resuscitate team spirit, especially when bringing in new employees.